robcarver17/skipperman/docs/ticksheet_entry_help.md

-The ticksheets and qualifications menu allows you give 'ticks' recording progress.
+The ticksheets and qualifications menu allows you give 'ticks' recording progress, mark attendance and find out about the sailors in your group.
-To access it, from the **main menu** choose **Ticksheets and qualifications**, then the event, then choose the group, and finally the qualification.
+To access it, from the **main menu** choose **Instructors**, then the event, then choose the group, and finally the qualification.
 ___

 [Guide to ticksheets and Qualifications](ticksheets_and_qualifications_guide.md)